 1. Explore your interests.
 What do you want to research?
 Are you hoping to gain any particular skills or understand a particular topic better?

 2. Identify faculty who are working on projects that interest you.
 If possible, try to get a “warm lead.”
-Talk to your professors, your teaching assistants, your department’s director of undergraduate studies, your College Adviser, and your peers who are already participating in research for suggestions on which faculty members might be a good fit for your interests.
+Talk to your professors, your teaching assistants, your department’s director of undergraduate studies, the College Center for Research and Fellowships, your College Adviser, and your peers who are already participating in research for suggestions on which faculty members might be a good fit for your interests.

 3. If you can’t get a warm lead, another great strategy is to browse faculty profiles on departmental websites and review the list of UChicago research institutes to find faculty who are working on projects that match with your research interests.